runatlantis/atlantis/runatlantis.io/docs/repo-level-atlantis-yaml.md

 ### Terragrunt

-Terragrunt declares it's module dependencies explicitly, so it is possible to generate an `atlantis.yaml` file by examining all the dependencies in your project.
+Terragrunt declares its module dependencies explicitly, so it is possible to generate an `atlantis.yaml` file by examining all the dependencies in your project.

 To take advantage of this, you can use the tool [terragrunt-atlantis-config](https://github.com/transcend-io/terragrunt-atlantis-config).